openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 ## Abstract

-This change adds a `<GNNCharges>` tag which describes a graph-convolutional neural network (GNN) that can be used to assign atomic partial charges.
+This change adds a `<NAGLCharges>` tag which describes a graph-convolutional neural network (GNN) that can be used to assign atomic partial charges.

 ## Motivation and Scope

 OpenFF NAGL has built on existing work and trained a GNN that reproduced AM1-BCC partial charges for a substantial set of chemistries.
 Currently, there is not a canonical method by which these charges can be used in a SMIRNOFF force field.
 Generating partial charges from a GNN and passing them alongside a SMIRNOFF force field as prespecified charges works but is discouraged as this pathway exists only as a convenience to a user.
 Using an external tool to assign charges also bypasses the need to specify the contents of the GNN sufficient for somebody else to reimplement them.
 Developers and users for SMIRNOFF force fields would benefit from information about these GNNs being encoded directly into the force field itself.

-The changes outlined in this proposal affect any consumer of SMIRNOFF force fields which include `<GNNCharges>`, which is likely to be the case for `openff-2.3.0` and beyond.
+The changes outlined in this proposal affect any consumer of SMIRNOFF force fields which include `<NAGLCharges>`, which is likely to be the case for `openff-2.3.0` and beyond.
 Since it is not a required section, force field developers who choose to use other partial charge methods would not be affected.
-SMIRNOFF implementations must implement `<GNNCharges>`, by definition, to use force fields that include this section.
+SMIRNOFF implementations must implement `<NAGLCharges>`, by definition, to use force fields that include this section.
 Existing force fields cannot use this section, so they are not affected.

 The introduction of this section lays the groundwork for supporting future models with improved performance and scope.
 This may include, for example: